 This is where the Nurse Licensure Compact, or NLC, can be a great asset.

-The Nursing License Compact allows a nurse to hold a multi-state license, which gives them the ability to practice in their home state, as well as in other compact states.
+The Nursing License Compact allows nurses in some states to hold a multi-state license, allowing them to practice in their home state and other compact states.

 But what if you live in a state that does not participate in compact nurse licensing?